livesey-finance/livesey-how-to/documentation.md

 <a name="readme-top"></a>
-# How to Write Documentation for a Repository
+# 🪄How to Write Documentation for a Repository🪄

-### Why Should We Write Well-Readable README?
+### ⚡️ Why Should We Write Well-Readable README? ⚡️
 The README is the first thing a user or developer sees when they get acquainted with your project.
 A well-written README will help to understand the purpose of the project, its functionality, and the main points such as installation, configuration, and use.

 ## Table of Contents: